AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 completely negligible.
 Therefore, in all the situations we face

-so far, we can rightly consider space-time as a smooth continuum .
-Of marital positively postulate of classical
+so far, we can rightly consider space-time as a smooth continuum.
+The basic postulate of classical

 (non-quantum) physics - special and general theories of

-relativity that space is locally Euclidean, is very well
+relativity, that space is locally Euclidean, is very

 Fig.B.6.
 At very small scales, the spontaneous quantum